-This approach does not take yield into account, and does not allow for th real-world processes use deliberate excess of reactants.
-It does, he comparing different pathways to a desired product.
+This approach does not take yield into account, and does not allow for the fact that many real-world processes use deliberate excess of reactants.
+It does, however, help in comparing different pathways to a desired product.

 How to calculate atom economy